avoevodin/turorial/README.md

 # Test repository
-### ⋅⋅⋅This readme-file contains the tutorial for convenient work with git and zsh.⋅⋅⋅
+###         This readme-file contains the tutorial for convenient work with git and zsh.

 ## brew